CodeTherapist/customizing-aspnetcore-book/manuscript/09-actionfilters.md

     });
 ```

-ActionFilters registered like this are getting executed on every action.
+ActionFilters registered like this, are getting executed on every action.
 This way you are able to use ActionFilters that don't derive from Attribute.

 The Logging `LoggingActionFilter` we created previously is a little more special.
 It is depending on an instance of an `ILoggerFactory`, which need to be passed into the constructor.
 This won't work well as an attribute, because Attributes don't support constructor injection via dependency injection.
 The `ILoggerFactory` is registered in the ASP.NET Core dependency injection container and needs to be injected into the `LoggingActionFilter`.

-Because of this there are some more ways to register ActionFilters.
+Because of this, there are some more ways to register ActionFilters.
 Globally we are able to register it as a type, that gets instantiated by the dependency injection container and the dependencies can be solved by the container.

 ```csharp
 services.AddControllersWithViews()